-ALL data, user settings as well as all authorizations or license keys on drive C: and D: etc. are lost if you select the "Restore entire and D: option.
+ALL data, user settings as well as all authorizations or License Keys on the entire drive are lost when you select the "Restore entire hard disk" option.

-- 1. If your device has no DVD drive, connect an external USB DVD drive to a USB port. - 2.
+- 1. If your device has no DVD drive, connect an external USB DVD drive to the USB port. - 2.
 Insert the Restore DVD into the DVD drive. - 3.
 Reboot the device. - 4.
 Press the <F12> key when the device boots and keep it pressed.